 - Public health centers

-What kind of training does the Clinical Nurse Specialist have?
+What Kind of Training Does the Clinical Nurse Specialist Have?

-- CNS educational curriculum contains courses in advanced health assessment, physiology, advanced pathophysiology, pharmacology, advanced therapeutics and specialty preparation, as well as research methodology and utilization
+- CNS educational curriculum contains courses in advanced health assessment, physiology, advanced pathophysiology, pharmacology, advanced therapeutics, and specialty preparation, as well as research methodology and utilization.

 This information is provided for general education only.
-Individuals should consult a qualified health care provider for professional medical advice, diagnoses and treatment of a medical or health condition.
+Individuals should consult a qualified health care provider for professional medical advice, diagnosis, and treatment of a medical or health condition.